Volksfest/privateLeague/README.md

 # privateLeague

-Learning Rust by making a private league management software
+Learning Rust by making a private league management software.

+It has shitty naming, shitty design but well, it gets to something...